This blog answers and explains all of the questions we receive regarding our Intelligent Battery Chargers:

 Short answer is yes, but we do not recommend it.
 The reason being is that the first battery will be fully charged at the end of the charging cycle, but each subsequent battery will not gain a full charge.
 It is best to charge each battery individually.

 What is Winter Mode?
+What does the "snowflake" icon mean?

 Batteries have a hard time charging in cold weather; the temperature inhibits the cells from accepting a charge.
 Winter mode adapts the charger by creating a higher cut-off voltage (adjusts the voltage) for the battery so that it remains fully charged even in lower temperatures.
 This is especially beneficial for AGM batteries as they have a higher cut-off voltage by nature.
+When in use, you'll see a "snowflake" icon appear on the display.

 What is Maintenance charger?